bionitio-team/bionitio/README.md

 Installation and usage instructions are provided separately for each of the implementations of biotool.
 Please see the README.md files in the corresponding sub-folders for each implementation.

 Each implementation of biotool conforms to a standard command line interface, illustrated below.
 There may be small cosmetic differences in help messages due to programming language idiosyncrasies, but otherwise the behaviour of all implementations should be the same.
+The name of the executable program for each version is different, for example, the Python version is called `biotool-py`.

 In the examples below, `%` indicates the command line prompt.